-On our opening night at Chives Canadian Bistro we ran into a challenge: Due to a delivery problem, we would have no bread for the tables for our first service ever.
+On opening night at Chives Canadian Bistro they ran into a challenge: Due to a delivery problem, they had no bread for the tables for their first service ever.
 So, Chef Craig turned to his grandmother’s recipe for buttermilk biscuits at the last minute.
 The rest is history; the customers loved them and they have been a signature item on the dinner table at Chives Canadian Bistro ever since.
 A happy accident gave birth to a delicious tradition.

 We recommend eating these like they’re served at the restaurant – with molasses!

 |4 tsp||baking powder|